|

 Seating for the Gala is limited and ticket reservations will be taken on a first come,

+first serve basis.
 The Michael Bolton Charities -- founded in 1993 by two-time

 Grammy-Award winning singer/songwriter Michael Bolton -- was established to help benefit